elainechan/prototyping-functionality/README.md

 - [ ] Get current location from user and show in map.
 - [ ] Test maximum number of renderable features.

-## Circuit Functionality
+## Integrated functionality
-- [x] List different javascript libraries for rendering network diagrams.
-- [x] Create example networks using selected javascript libraries.
-- [x] Select javascript library for rendering interactive circuits.
-- [x] Render network nodes using different icons.
+- [ ] Highlight map feature and network feature when user clicks on table row.
+- [ ] Highlight table row and network feature when user clicks on map feature.
-- [ ] Render network edges using different colors.
+- [ ] Highlight table row and map feature when user clicks on network feature.
-- [ ] Render network edges using different stroke patterns.
+- [ ] Render asset details form.
-- [ ] Render network edges using different stroke widths.
+- [ ] List different javascript libraries for autocompletion.
+- [ ] Draft interactive form.
-- [ ] Show alert after clicking on feature.
+- [ ] Let user add note to maintenance log.
-- [x] Find ways to let user move positions of network nodes.

 ## Planning
 - [ ] Relationships